Initiatives for Climate Change Action / Carbon Neutrality

 Details of the Skill Matrix are here

-After major climate change-related proposals are submitted to the Management Committee, the highest deliberative body for business activities, the most significant of these proposals are reported to the Board of Directors, which is able to oversee the steady execution of business activities based on the company-wide policy.
+Major climate change-related proposals are submitted to the Management Committee, the highest deliberative body for business activities, and particularly important proposals are reported to the Board of Directors.
+This gives us a structure in which the Board of Directors oversees the steady execution of business activities based on the company-wide policy.

 Business execution

-Since climate change-related initiatives are company-wide and cover a wide range of themes and we recognize the need to accelerate drafting and executing company-wide strategies toward realizing a carbon neutral (CN) society, in July 2021, the Technology & CNX* Strategy Department was established (reorganized as the Carbon Neutral Transformation Department in the April 2022 reorganization) to lead the company-wide CN strategy planning, GHG reduction target setting, and CNX human resources development in cooperation with related in-house departments.
+Initiatives to respond to climate change are company-wide and cover a wide range of themes.
+Therefore, we recognize the need to accelerate drafting and executing company-wide strategies toward realizing a carbon neutral (CN) society.
+In 2021, we launched a specialized department (now: the Carbon Neutral Transformation Department).
+The Carbon Neutral Transformation Department leads the company-wide CN strategy planning, GHG reduction target setting, and CNX human resources development in cooperation with related in-house departments.

-Each business department also drafts and implements CN strategies for each individual business department based on company-wide policies.
-These major responses to climate-related issues initiated by in-house departments are submitted to the Management Committee, a deliberative body that facilitates smooth and appropriate decision-making for important business execution, for deliberation in accordance with company-wide policies.
-The membership of the Management Committee is primarily comprising individuals specializing in and/or supervising diverse business fields.
-This ensures that these committees are able to engage in comprehensive and effective discussions when addressing cross-sectional issues and risks.
+Each business department drafts and implements CN strategies for each department based on company-wide policies.
+These major responses to climate change initiated by in-house departments are submitted to the Management Committee for deliberation in accordance with company-wide policies.
+The membership of the Management Committee emphasizes diversity in specialized fields and areas of responsibility.
+This ensures that the committee is able to engage in comprehensive and effective discussions when addressing cross-sectional issues and risks.

 • * CNX: Carbon Neutral Transformation